peterwzhang/GroupMeUtils/README.md

   GroupMeUtils will still load pictures when it will not significantly increase load time when this option is left off.
 - The save message and save picture will save the files to a "downloads" folder in the current working directory.
+- On some systems the GUI might not be sized perfectly, but you can resize the window to make everything fit.

 ## Group Feature Guide
 Below is a picture of an opened group with some descriptions of what each button does: